jaspector

 Fees calculated during review and invoiced with secure online payment link.
 Checks and cash accepted in person during business hours.

-Do I need a building permit in Tuscaloosa, AL?
+01 Do I need a building permit in Tuscaloosa, AL?

 All new construction, demolitions, remodels, alterations, and changes to use or occupancy of existing buildings.
 Routine maintenance and ordinary repairs generally do not require a permit unless structural, egress, or life-safety related.

-How much does a building permit cost in Tuscaloosa, AL?
+02 How much does a building permit cost in Tuscaloosa, AL?

+Building permit fees in Tuscaloosa, AL are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Residential: (building valuation / 1000) x $3.50.
 Commercial: (building valuation / 1000) x $12.21..
 Plan check fee: Not separately posted on the current public fee page.

-How do I apply for a building permit in Tuscaloosa, AL?
+03 How do I apply for a building permit in Tuscaloosa, AL?

-1. Confirm the project location, zoning, and any approvals needed (Planning, Fire Rescue, City Engineer, Health Department, Historic Preservation, Wastewater, State Building Commission).
+To apply for a building permit in Tuscaloosa, AL, follow these steps: 1.
+Confirm the project location, zoning, and any approvals needed (Planning, Fire Rescue, City Engineer, Health Department, Historic Preservation, Wastewater, State Building Commission).
 2. Assemble the permit package: permit application, plans, drawings, renderings, or work description, and estimated construction cost.
 3. Submit online through BluePrince Contractor Portal, by email, or in person.
 4. Respond to review comments and obtain any outside approvals flagged by the city.
 5. Pay invoiced permit fees before issuance.
 6. Manage the permit and inspections through the portal or city's inspection-request tools until final approval.

-What work is exempt from building permits in Tuscaloosa, AL?
+04 What work is exempt from building permits in Tuscaloosa, AL?

-How do I schedule a building inspection in Tuscaloosa, AL?
+05 How do I schedule a building inspection in Tuscaloosa, AL?

-Other cities in Tuscaloosa County
+Other jurisdictions in Tuscaloosa County.

-View all Tuscaloosa County jurisdictions →
+All Tuscaloosa County jurisdictions →